robin900/citus/CONNECTIONS.md

 After acquiring a connection, preceding any task queries, a `SET ROLE foo` is performed?
 Or it's performed if the effective role on a connection can be detected in C and we detect that it's different?

+## Miscellaneous Concerns to Test

+Transaction or session changes need to be tracked in MultiTransactionContext; synchronized connections will receive the changes immediately, but other connection contexts will have connections that need to be brought up to date; having a buffer of these statements for easy re-execution on any connection would be helpful.

+Note: calling `set_config` or updating `pg_settings` view are equivalents to `SET`.

+- `SET CONSTRAINTS DEFERRABLE`
+- `SET SESSION TIME ZONE ...`
+- `SET LOCAL TIME ZONE ...`
+- `SET SESSION xxx TO yyy`
+- `SET LOCAL xxx TO yyy`
+- `RESET timezone`
+- `RESET xxx`
+- `RESET ALL`
+- `RESET ALL`